ragardner/tksheet/DOCUMENTATION.md

 ---
 # **About tksheet**

-`tksheet` is a Python tkinter table widget written in pure python.
-It is licensed under the [MIT license](https://github.com/ragardner/tksheet/blob/master/LICENSE.txt).
+- `tksheet` is a Python tkinter table widget written in pure python.
+- It is licensed under the [MIT license](https://github.com/ragardner/tksheet/blob/master/LICENSE.txt).

-It works by using tkinter canvases and moving lines, text and rectangles around for only the visible portion of the table.
+- It works by using tkinter canvases and moving lines, text and rectangles around for only the visible portion of the table.

-At the present time the type hinting in tksheet is only meant to serve as a guide and not to be used with type checkers.
+- If you are using a version of tksheet that is older than `7.0.0` then you will need the documentation [here](https://github.com/ragardner/tksheet/wiki/Version-6) instead.

 ### **Limitations**